Soil Cleanup Activity Overview

 Volumes 1 and 2 are discussed in the Groundwater Cleanup – RCRA Facility Investigation/Remedial Investigation pages.

 RFI/RI Volume 1 and 2 (and its addendum if applicable) can be found in the Information Repositories and the Document Library.
-RFI/RI Volume 3 will also be made available to the public when completed.
+RFI/RI Volume 3 can be found in the Document Library, and will be made available in the Information Repositories.

 Map of Figure 1-2 Soil RFI/RI Work Plan Map of Figure 1-3 Soil RFI/RI Work Plan